uvarc/rc-website/README.md

 [![Open in Github Editor](https://staging.rc.virginia.edu/images/logos/github-editor-160w.png)](https://github.dev/uvarc/rc-website/tree/staging)

-This opens a full web-based IDE for updating content on the `staging` branch, ready for commits, PRs, etc. Does not provide a live preview.
+This opens a full web-based IDE for updating content on the `staging` branch, ready for commits, PRs, etc. Saving your changes essentially pushes back to the branch.
+Does not provide a live preview.

 - - -